divisiondeariza/data_challenge_2022/dashboard/deployment/readme.md

 This is going to create a requirements.txt file based on the libraries being used, initialize a git repository, and commit our files to it.
 Then push this to the remote github repository.

+Check if see a server running prompt much like the one on the local machine.

+The one step left is to allow the EC2 security group to be world accessible.
+In the AWS sonsole, make port 8050 accessible from 0.0.0.0, which will let anyone connect to the server: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html

+Finally, open up a browser and launch the URL http://instance-ip:8050, and the app should be accessible from over the Internet.

+Server Instance URL: